farant/catholic-3rd-millennium/README.md

 10. Do we live in a world of mostly perfect governments?
 10.1.
 No, we live in a world of very imperfect governments.
 10.1.1.
-Almost every government in the world is far too large 10.1.2.
-Almost every government in the world is imperfect in all the ways enumerated
+Almost every government in the world is imperfect in scope.
+10.1.2.
+Almost every government in the world is imperfect in structure
-        above in 9.1 through 9.9.
+        regarding their relationship to Christ's church and their relationship to the sovereign family.
+10.1.3.
+Every government in the world is imperfect in every aspect of governing
+        with perhaps a few exceptions.

 11. What are the negative consequences of imperfect governments?
-11.1 Imperfect governments are ripe for demonic manipulation 11.2 Imperfect governments can legislate and enforce unjust and immoral laws
+11.1.
+Imperfect governments are ripe for demonic manipulation 11.2.
+Imperfect governments can legislate and enforce unjust and immoral laws

 12. Why are governments imperfect in scope ripe for demonic manipulation?
 12.1.
 Demons generally are able to succeed at severely corrupting a small number of